-In this example, the daily minimum $FiO_2$ for the purposes of VAE surveillance is 0.8. $FiO_2$ settings are being monitored and recorded every hour.
-Although the lowest $FiO_2$ is 0.5, it is recorded at two non-consecutive time points only (20:00, and then 22:00), and so the required > 1 hour minimum duration is not met.
-There are two consecutive hours where the $FiO_2$ setting is noted to be 0.8 (18:00 and 19:00), and therefore the required minimum duration of > 1 hour is met to allow use of this setting as the daily minimum value for VAE surveillance.
+In this example, the daily minimum FiO_2 for the purposes of VAE surveillance is 0.8.
+FiO_2 settings are being monitored and recorded every hour.
+Although the lowest FiO_2 is 0.5, it is recorded at two non-consecutive time points only (8 pm, and then 10 pm), and so the required > 1 hour minimum duration is not met.
+There are two consecutive hours where the FiO_2 setting is noted to be 0.8 (6 pm and 7 pm), and therefore the required minimum duration of > 1 hour is met to allow use of this setting as the daily minimum value for VAE surveillance.

-EXAMPLE: You are reviewing a patient's ventilator settings on Friday morning to determine the daily minimum $FiO_2$ value for Thursday.
+EXAMPLE: You are reviewing a patient's ventilator settings on Friday morning to determine the daily minimum FiO_2 value for Thursday.
 The patient was intubated and initiated on mechanical ventilation at 21:45 hours on Thursday.
-The ICU monitored and recorded $FiO_2$ settings for the patient every 15 minutes during the remainder of the day on Thursday.
-Based on the information recorded in the table below, what should you record as the daily minimum $FiO_2$ for Thursday?
-In this example, since there is no setting that is maintained for > 1 hour during the calendar day, the daily minimum $FiO_2$ for Thursday is 0.70 (70%).
-This is the lowest value of $FiO_2$ set on the ventilator during the calendar day.
+The ICU monitored and recorded FiO_2 settings for the patient every 15 minutes during the remainder of the day on Thursday.
+Based on the information recorded in the table below, what should you record as the daily minimum FiO_2 for Thursday?
+In this example, since there is no setting that is maintained for > 1 hour during the calendar day, the daily minimum FiO_2 for Thursday is 0.70 (70%).
+This is the lowest value of FiO_2 set on the ventilator during the calendar day.